RoboCop (song): Release and reception

 Steve Jones of USA Today recommended the song as one of the tracks from the album to download, an opinion that was shared by Blender's Josh Eells.
-For the Chicago Sun-Times, Jim DeRogatis characterized the song as an occasion where West's auto-tune formula is "touching and very effective" on 808s & Heartbreak.
+For the Chicago Sun-Times, Jim DeRogatis characterized the song as an occasion where West's Auto-Tune formula is "touching and very effective" on 808s & Heartbreak.
 Lean Greenblatt from Entertainment Weekly wrote the song stands among the album's lighter moments, calling it a humorous ode "to an irresistible but wacked-out ladyfriend" that provides "an aural palate cleanser", focusing on West's special wordplay ability.
 Spin journalist Charles Aaron felt mixed about the song, writing it is the exception to the album's "strangely rushed and unfinished" feel by attempting moving "beyond a verse/chorus to a bridge", though was saddened how this resulted in "a trainwreck of the string-festooned 'Estella's Theme' from Great Expectations, thudding drums", and a clumsy interlude by West.
 In a negative review for The Boston Phoenix, Richard Beck saw the song as the largest example of the rather unexpected "outright failures" on 808s & Heartbreak due to its "awful chorus".
 Chris Richards of The Washington Post disregarded the song as the album's only dud, criticizing its "heavily orchestrated hyper-schmaltz" and West bringing "his Mannheim Steamroller for an inexplicable lap around the block".

 Canceled music video

 On March 11, 2009, Clash reported that West was shooting a music video for the song with his then-girlfriend Amber Rose.
 It was recorded in Los Angeles after West had to persuade Rose to fly there for the shooting.
 Speaking to MTV News four months later, Rose said that she plays a robot throughout the video and appears alone for 95 percent of it.
 During an on-set interview, West expressed that the visual was inspired by his love for video games, characterizing making a video look equally good to a game as "the holy grail".
 He explained that rather than utilizing computer-generated imagery, the "intensity" should come off the screen.

-The music video was directed by Hype Williams, while computer graphics modeler Shihan Barbee contributed to the production.
-Although the video did not experience an official release, Barbee shared a 13-second stop-motion clip from it to Instagram on August 8, 2014.
+The music video was directed by Hype Williams.
+Although the video did not have an official release, Shihan Barbee shared a 13-second stop-motion clip from it to Instagram on August 8, 2014.
 Accompanying the clip, Barbee posted: "Wish he had released this video.
 Super dope."
 The clip has a pink technicolor backdrop, which West stands in front while wearing a tuxedo that accompanies his faux hawk and tucking his hands in his pockets.
 West stands face-to-face with a nude robot that has Rose's head digitally inserted onto it with the addition of sunglasses; she makes robotic movements simultaneously with him rapping.
 At certain points, West makes exaggerated faces to the camera.

+The full version of the music video was leaked in October 2024.